NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 -

-Finding the right support starts with working with someone who understands the difference between healthy ambition and perfectionism that has grown overwhelming and emotionally exhausting.
+Finding the right support starts with working with someone who genuinely understands what you are dealing with, and grasps the important distinctions between healthy ambition, perfectionism "traits," and unhealthy levels of perfectionism that are detrimental to your wellbeing.

 At Navigating Rough Waters Therapy, Dr. Lara Kennerly provides perfectionism therapy in Sacramento and nearby areas including Natomas, Elk Grove, Roseville, Folsom, Fair Oaks, Carmichael, Granite Bay, Davis, Midtown Sacramento, East Sacramento, Land Park, West Sacramento, and surrounding communities for individuals struggling with chronic self-criticism, relentless pressure to avoid mistakes, and the feeling that nothing they accomplish ever feels, “good enough.”

-Perfectionism can affect people from all walks of life, including students, parents, creatives, caregivers, and high-achieving professionals who quietly struggle with chronic extreme self-criticism, fear of making even small mistakes, overthinking, and relentless internal pressure despite appearing capable or successful on the outside.
+Perfectionism can affect people from all walks of life, including students, parents, creatives, caregivers, and high-achieving professionals, who quietly struggle with chronic extreme self-criticism, fear of making even small mistakes, constant overthinking, and relentless internal pressure to perform and achieve.

 Perfectionism Therapy in Sacramento and Nearby Areas